thehappydinoa/DrexelWinterTerm2022-2023/SE 211/Assignments/Assignment2/README.md

 - [ ] The library should be able to display a list of records in a human readable format.
 - [ ] The library should be able to filter the columns of a list of records.
+- [ ] The library should be able to handle CSV files with a field separator character that is not a comma.
+- [ ] The library should be able to recover from errors in the CSV file.

 ## Tests